 The Most Honorable Simpson Miller is Prime Minister of Jamaica.
 Prior to her ascension to the prime ministership on 5 January 2012, she was Member of the Jamaican Parliament and President of the People’s National Party.
 From 2006-2007, Ms. Simpson-Miller was Prime Minister (and the first female Prime Minister in Jamaican history).
 During her career in government, Ms. Simpson Miller has had a number of ministerial portfolios, including Minister of Local Government and Sport (2002-2006); Minister of Tourism and Sports (2000-2002); Minister of Labor, Social Security and Sports (1995-2000); Minister of Labor and Welfare (1993-1995); and Minister of Labor, Welfare and Sports (1989-1993).
 In 2006, she was invested with the Jamaican Order of the Nation, giving her the title “The Most Honorable.”
 She is a member of the Council of Women World Leaders and was previously a trustee of CIFAL Atlanta.

-Ms. Anne Kristin Sydnes is an independent advisor and consultant within the field of energy, climate and development.
+Ms. Anne Kristin Sydnes is Director for Corporate Social Responsibility at the Norwegian Ministry of Trade and Industry.
+Prior to taking up this assignment in 2012, she acted as an independent advisor and consultant within the field of energy, climate and development.
 Until January 1, 2011 she was Director of International Programs at Norwegian Church Aid.
 Previously, she served as Minister of International Development Cooperation of Norway from 2000 to 2001.
 She also occupied various senior positions at Statoil ASA, including Principal Advisor for country analysis and social responsibility (2002-2004) and Vice President - country analysis and social responsibility (1998-2000).
 From 2004-2005, Ms. Sydnes served as Senior Advisor to UNDP in its Division for Business Partnerships while on leave from Statoil.
 She graduated in political science in 1985 and worked as research fellow and programme director at the Fridtjof Nansen Institute from 1985 to 1998, specializing in international energy, climate and development issues.

 Dr. Valladão is Professor at the Institut d’études politiques de Paris (Sciences Po); President of the Advisory Board of EUBrasil; Senior Research Fellow of the European Union Institute for Security Studies; and a member of the Scientifc Committee of the Centre d'Etudes Sociales, Economiques et Managériales (CESEM) of the Institut de Hautes Etudes du Management (HEM), Morocco.
 Dr. Valladão is also a columnist on international affairs for Radio France International, former Director of the Mercosur Chair of Sciences Po and former Coordinator of the Working Group on EU-Mercosur Negotiations and of the International Annual Conference of the Fort Copacabana on "Defense and Security European-South American Dialogue" and a former diplomatic and defense correspondent of the French daily "Libération".